Early years pupil premium provider information

 Which providers will be eligible?

-All registered early years PVI providers that take children for the funded early education entitlement will be eligible to claim the EYPP for three and four year olds.
+All registered early years PVI providers that take children for the funded early education entitlement will be eligible to claim the EYPP for two, three and four year olds.
 Academy nurseries and maintained nursery schools are also eligible to claim.

 How do I claim the premium?